 Arizona Bike Safety Lawyers

-Breyer Law Offices, P.C. wants you to stay safe on the road when you are riding a bike.
+The Husband & Wife Law Team wants you to stay safe on the road when you are riding a bike.
 Arizona is a very recreational state and there are many bike riders.
 It is important for bike riders to know bike safety.
-As personal injury, we also recognize that no matter how safe you are as a bike rider, there are still drivers of motor vehicles out there who are not paying attention.
+As personal injury lawyers, we also recognize that no matter how safe you are as a bike rider, there are still drivers of motor vehicles out there who are not paying attention.
 Safety tips for bicyclists, is not to say that riders will not be injured.
 It is only to say that all you can do is to do your part for being cautious.
 Below you will find some tips that will help you stay safe while riding your bicycle.

 Arizona has its fair share of bike accidents.
 As top Arizona injury lawyers, we see many bike accidents near colleges universities.
 Cyclists who ride their bike near these types of environments should be careful for other motor vehicles as drivers tend to be stuck in traffic and often bicycle accidents happen when drivers are not fully paying attention.
 When you ride your bike on a campus sidewalk, you must always be careful because there are a lot of motor vehicles on the roadways.

 As lawyers who handle a lot of cases of bike collisions with cars, we are here to remind all cyclists that a bike is considered a vehicle and that a cyclist should obey traffic laws.
 There are however circumstances when cyclists are not able to obey every motor vehicle traffic law.
 The general rules for when a rider is on the road is as follows: